Photography as a baton: Spreading the message of Congo's women

 “At the end of the day, the job of all of us working in human rights is to let the story of individuals shine through our chosen mediums as storytellers,” said Thomas.

-More articles in WMC Women Under Siege by Tag: Activism and advocacy, Africa, Sexualized violence, War
+More articles by Tag: Activism and advocacy, Africa, Sexualized violence, War